Smile Powered Pop Music with the PhotoSYNTH and friends!

 Imagine a world where rather than having to learn a musical instrument, the musical instrument could learn how to play you...

-By using motion capture and augmented reality, the whole face is converted into a musical instrument where smiles are converted into musical notes, movements into melodies and facial expressions into audio filters and controls.
+By using motion capture and augmented reality, heads are converted into musical instruments where smiles are converted into musical notes, movements into melodies and facial expressions into audio filters and controls.

 Mood has been recognised